alhussienhazem/churn-classification/README.md

 ---

-## 📝 Submission Notes
+## 📝 Project Details

-- Notebook cells are cleaned, ordered, and reproducible
+- All notebook cells are clean, ordered, and fully reproducible
-- `requirements.txt` included for environment setup
+- Dependencies are listed in `requirements.txt` for quick setup
-- Dataset assumed to be placed in a `data/` folder (if public)
+- If a dataset is included, it should be placed in the `data/` folder
-- Notebook submitted as part of workshop coursework

 ---
 > *Notebook submitted as coursework.*